 As part of our business operations we collect personal information from other individuals such as shareholders and non-corporate suppliers.
 Where you are not a customer of ours you may still seek confirmation as to whether we hold information in relation to you.
 For the purposes of complying with our obligations under anti-money laundering laws, we are required to collect your personal information to confirm your identity and we may collect personal information about you from commercially available third party databases.

-When you visit our website, apps or other web-based content and services (“Websites”), either we or our service provider will record information (such as your computer’s IP address and top level domain name, the type of browser you are using, the date, time and pages accessed) in relation to your visit.
+When you visit our website, apps or other web-based content and services (“Websites”), either we or our service provider will collect information including:

 Use and disclosure